Skip to main content

 Celestia Node

-Installing celestia-node allows you to get started with running a light node and do Data Availability Sampling.
+Install celestia-node allows you to get started with running a light node and do data availability sampling.

-celestia-node client also allows you to run other types of Data-Availability nodes like Bridge and Full Storage nodes, which will be covered in later sections.
+celestia-node client also allows you to run other types of data availability (DA) nodes like bridge and full DA storage nodes, which will be covered in later sections.

 Celestia App